7chat/mattbailey.io/_posts/2014-11-22-a-beginners-guide-to-grunt-redux.md

 **Once again, the code accompanying this article can also be found [on Github](https://github.com/matt-bailey/grunt-frontend-boilerplate).**

-Leave any questions you have in the comments below, or file issues on [github](https://github.com/matt-bailey/grunt-frontend-boilerplate/issues).
+Leave any questions you have in the comments below, or post issues on [github](https://github.com/matt-bailey/grunt-frontend-boilerplate/issues).